MicrosoftDocs/well-architected/well-architected/security/design-identity-role-definitions.md

 Clearly documenting and sharing the contacts responsible for each of these functions will create consistency and facilitate communication.
 Based on our experience with many cloud adoption projects, this will avoid confusion that can lead to human and automation errors that create security risk.

 Designate groups (or individual roles) that will be responsible for key functions.

+> [!NOTE]
+> A centralized teams to may be responsible for establishing these roles across your organization to provide consistent support across all workload teams.
+If your team is not solely responsible for each of the following roles, consult the guidance on [Aligning responsibilities across teams](/azure/cloud-adoption-framework/organize/raci-alignment) with a focus on understanding how your workload team will interface with a [Cloud Platform Team](/azure/cloud-adoption-framework/organize/cloud-platform), [Central IT](/azure/cloud-adoption-framework/organize/central-it), &/or a [Cloud Center of Excellence](/azure/cloud-adoption-framework/organize/cloud-center-of-excellence).

 |Group or individual role| Responsibility|
 |---|---|